BladeZhenLei/Conjecture/README.md

 $p_2=2^{2^2-1}-1=7,$
 $p_3=2^{2^{2^2-1}-1}-1=127,$
 $p_4=2^{2^{2^{2^2-1}-1}-1}-1=170141183460469231731687303715884105727,...,$
 it is conjectured that all elements of such sequence are primes.
+However, calculating $p_5$ would already be exceedingly large, it is impossible to do so with conventional computers.
 <p/>

 ### 2. Prime Tower II (My Conjecture; disproved)